 Tracing Roots: The Remarkable Rhizotron

-This unique display provides visitors with a fascinating insight into what goes on underground to enable a tree to mature and grow, and includes a series of fun interactive screens showing the role of roots and soil in this lifecycle.
+This unique display provides visitors with a fascinating insight into what goes on underground to enable a tree to mature and grow, and includes a series of fun, interactive screens showing the role of roots and soil in this lifecycle.

-Made from black granite and bronze, the spectacular Sackler Crossing spans the Lake at Kew Gardens and is noteworthy for its minimalist sweeping double curve design.
+Made from black granite and bronze, the spectacular Sackler Crossing spans the lake at Kew Gardens and is noteworthy for its minimalist, sweeping double-curve design.
 The bridge is part of a trail network connecting the art galleries with the glasshouses and woodlands, as well as the Minka House.

 Touring Kew Gardens

-The Kew Explorer, a fun "road train" that takes visitors on a circular tour around the property.
+The Kew Explorer, a fun "road train," takes visitors on a circular tour around the property.
 A running commentary is provided, and you can exit the vehicle at designated stops.
 Separate tickets are required and can be purchased from the driver.

 Tips and Tactics: How to Make the Most of Your Visit to Kew Gardens

-Getting To Kew Gardens
+Getting to Kew Gardens

-- By Underground: Kew Gardens Station is connected to London's Underground network via the District Line, and is just a few minutes walk from the attraction.
+- By Underground: Kew Gardens Station is connected to London's Underground network via the District Line and is just a few minutes' walk from the attraction.

 - By Train: South West Trains operate direct to Kew Bridge Station from Waterloo (via Vauxhall and Clapham Junction).
 For further details, including special two-for-one admissions, visit www.nationalrail.co.uk.

-- By road: Kew Gardens is well signposted from Kew and Richmond (the postal code for GPS systems is TW9 3AB).
-But, as is so often the case in London, public transit is convenient, inexpensive, safe and reliable.
+- By Road: Kew Gardens is well signposted from Kew and Richmond (the postal code for GPS systems is TW9 3AB).
+But, as is so often the case in London, public transit is convenient, inexpensive, safe, and reliable.

 - Royal Botanic Gardens, Kew, Richmond, Surrey

-The town of Richmond is also fun to explore, and offers many great opportunities for a riverside stroll along the Thames, as well as dining and shopping.
+The town of Richmond is also fun to explore and offers many great opportunities for a riverside stroll along the Thames, as well as dining and shopping.
 Alternatively, if you haven't had enough of big open green spaces, pay a visit to the 2,300-acre Richmond Park, the largest city park in Britain and a popular spot for a picnic.